danemacmillan/vagrantshell/README.md

 Browse to the address at `develop.vagrant.dev` using `HTTP` or `HTTPS`.
 This will work so long as the hosts file has been updated.

+---

 # Development

+A default root directory of `develop` will be created in `sites`.
+There is a vhost entry which will serve any content within.

 By default, the server parses documents from `/vagrant/sites/develop`.
-You can create additional vhosts under `/vagrant/sites` to test different codebases.
+You can create additional sites under `/vagrant/sites` to test different codebases.
+Be sure a corresponding vhost entry exists.
 On your host machine, go to `/your/local/path/sites/develop` to make changes.

+# Adding new vhosts

+To add new sites, copy the template vhost in either `httpd/vhosts` or `nginx/vhosts`, name it something else, and paste it in the same directory;
+configure the paths in the new file; make sure that path exists in `sites`.
+Add another entry to the host OS' `hosts` file.
+Reload the server.
+The new vhost will be available from `newsubvhost.vagrant.dev`.

 # Post-provision

 Read the `README.md` in `post-provision` to see how post-provision scripts and DB imports work.

+---

 # Dependencies